 [06:43] Maybe that as a librarian, that needs to approach their administration and say, “This is why we’re valuable.
 This is the library’s role within student learning.”
 There’s a lot at that point about strategic planning and how to incorporate that within the library’s mission.

-Stacey: [07:02] I think on our campus, one of the things that’s happening right now, two‑fold.
-There’s a new push to think about digital literacy, in general, as a skill that our students seem to have.
+Stacey: [07:02] I think on our campus, one of the things that’s happening right now, two‑fold, there’s a new push to think about digital literacy, in general, as a skill that our students seem to have.
 You and I worked on a committee [laughs] together about that.
-There’s also a lot of new digital learning projects popping up in different departments.
+But there’s also a lot of new digital learning projects popping up in different departments.

-[07:24] Whereas, Vanderbilt has had a more additional approach to Liberal Arts Education.
-Our undergraduates, and graduate, and professional students, more than ever, have options to do online learning or hybrid learning, exploring some new avenues.
+[07:24] Whereas Vanderbilt has had a more additional approach to a liberal arts education, our undergraduates and graduate and professional students, more than ever, have options to do online learning or hybrid learning, exploring some new avenues.
 What do you see as the opportunities for your book to contribute to those conversations?

 Stacey: [08:04] Probably before you even get the book published. [laughs]

 Melissa: [08:06] Yes.
 Here’s another example.
 I talk a lot in the book about using Twitter as a way to teach students how to synthesize information, and how to succinctly explain the point of maybe a lesson or an article they read, something like that.
 When I wrote the book, Twitter limited their tweets to 140 characters, and now that’s been expanded.
 You can fit a lot more in a tweet.